Azad-02/Remote-Keylogger/README.md

 A simple Keylogger in python that copies the keystrokes as well as clipboard content and transmits the captured keystrokes to a remote server.

 ## Usage
-Change the 'SERVER_ADDRESS' to IP Address of remote server and ensure Port no.
+Change the 'SERVER_ADDRESS' to IP Address of a remote server.

 ```
 # Start the remote server